-The course is portfolio based and broken into two eight-week units, fiction and poetry.
-In each section, students will read a great deal, up to three short stories or several works by multiple poets each week.
-Class time will be used to write and discuss exercises, workshops and analyze texts.
-Pre-requisite: ENG 111
+This course is portfolio based and will cover three genres: fiction, poetry, and nonfiction.
+In each genre, students will read a great deal, up to three short works or several works by multiple poets

-HIS 123 U.S. History, 1500-1865
+U.S. History, 1500-1865 3 credits / 3 class hrs